SoftwareApkDev/SoftwareApkDev.github.io/README.md

 # INDONESIAN PROGRAMMERS WhatsApp Group Website

-This is a simple static website for INDONESIAN PROGRAMMERS WhatsApp group dedicated to sharing and showcasing application projects created by its members.
+This is a website for INDONESIAN PROGRAMMERS WhatsApp group dedicated to sharing and showcasing application projects created by its members.

 ## Features